-For FY 2020-21, Housing & Community Development (HCD) is recommending that successful Public Services projects be funded for the first of a three-year funding cycle; Housing Rehabilitation (HR) projects recommended to be funded for the first of a three-year funding cycle; and Public Facilities and Improvement (PF&I) projects be funded for a one year of funding.
+For FY 2021-22, Housing & Community Development (HCD) is recommending that successful Public Services projects be funded for the second of a three-year funding cycle and Housing Rehabilitation (HR) projects recommended to be funded for the second of a three-year funding cycle.

-Projects that are recommended to receive funds as the result of the funding in Year 1 (FY 2020-21) may receive funding Year 2 (FY 2021-22), and may receive funding for Year 3 (FY 2022-23) provided the organization successfully meets the following criteria:
+Projects that are recommended to receive funds as the result of the funding in Year 2 (FY 2021-22) may receive funding Year 3 (FY 2022-23), provided the organization successfully meets the following criteria:

-- Project remains in compliance with contractual milestones - All projects must expend 50% of their contractual funds and complete 50% of their contractual accomplishments by January 15, of the contract year; 70% by March 15, of the contract year; and 80% by April 15, of the contract year, unless there are extenuating circumstances. - All Public Service projects that serve homeless populations are required to participate in the County's Homeless Management Information System (HMIS).
-For information regarding HMIS please contact 2-1-1 OC at: (714) 288-4007, or HMIShelpdesk@211oc.org.
+- Project remains in compliance with contractual milestones - All projects must expend 50% of their contractual funds and complete 50% of their contractual accomplishments by February 15, of the contract year; 70% by March 15, of the contract year; and 80% by April 15, of the contract year, unless there are extenuating circumstances.

-- Exceptions to these requirements include; contracts that expend their funding later in the fiscal year (i.e., seasonal shelters), recommendation of the Evaluation Committee, exemption from Housing & Community Development Director, and delays due to HUD or Housing & Community Development administration of contracts. - Project continues to meet the priority status for which it was funded in Year 1. - New PF&I project meets the priority and eligibility status. - PF&I project continues to leverage funds with other sources.
-A Leverage amount of 20% for any projects \$350,000 or over. - All project accomplishments must be correctly reported quarterly on the Grantee Performance Report (GPR) and/or other documentation as described in current year contract. - Project must receive a successful assessment of performance and progress from Housing & Community Development staff, including but not limited to submission of the required insurance certifications and all environmental clearances will need to be completed and cleared prior to project start date. - Organizations that receive an unsuccessful assessment of performance will be reviewed and reevaluated by the evaluation committee for future funding consideration.
+- All Public Service projects that serve homeless populations are required to participate in the County's Homeless Management Information System (HMIS).
+For information regarding HMIS please contact 2-1-1 OC at: (714) 288-4007, or HMIShelpdesk@211oc.org. - Exceptions to these requirements include; contracts that expend their funding later in the fiscal year (i.e., seasonal shelters), recommendation of the Evaluation Committee, exemption from Housing & Community Development Director, and delays due to HUD or Housing & Community Development administration of contracts. - Project continues to meet the priority status for which it was funded in Year 2. - All project accomplishments must be correctly reported quarterly on the Grantee Performance Report (GPR) and/or other documentation as described in current year contract. - Project must receive a successful assessment of performance and progress from Housing & Community Development staff, including but not limited to submission of the required insurance certifications and all environmental clearances will need to be completed and cleared prior to project start date. - Organizations that receive an unsuccessful assessment of performance will be reviewed and reevaluated by the evaluation committee for future funding consideration.

-Projects meeting the January 15th contract year milestone will be included in the current year draft Annual Action Plan; however, projects that fail to meet this deadline may be removed from the draft Annual Action Plan prior to its presentation to the Orange County Board of Supervisors at the public hearing.
+Projects meeting the February 15th contract year milestone will be included in the current year draft Annual Action Plan; however, projects that fail to meet this deadline may be removed from the draft Annual Action Plan prior to its presentation to the Orange County Board of Supervisors at the public hearing.